agavrilov76/javazone2023-modules/README.md

 - Start the talk with a few slides covering two first points above
 - Switch to demo code using the IntelliJ IDEA community edition
-- Start with code this repository in the `main` branch, gradually transforming it into the code from the `modules` branch following the points above
+- Use the code from the `plain` directory gradually transforming it into a modular application following the points above (the result is in `modules` directory)
 - Demo `jlink`
 - Demo docker containers
 - Go back to the final summary slide